The Westford Wardsman, 1905 – 1923

 Abbreviations were given with periods after each letter and a space between the letters, as W. C. T. U. and N. H. The periods in such abbreviations have been retained in this transcription, but spaces have been removed between the letters, as W.C.T.U. and N.H.
 Spaces are retained in the abbreviations of personal names, such as O. R. Spalding.

-When the time of day was given in The Wardsman, a period was usually used to separate the hour from the minute where we use a colon; e.g., 7.30 instead of 7:30.
-This transcription uses the colon for all such time designations.
+When the time of day was given in The Wardsman, a period was usually used to separate the hour from the minute where we use a colon; e.g., 7:30 instead of 7.30.
+We use the colon for all such time designations.

 Some words that are compound words today were not joined in The Wardsman; e.g., some time and worth while.
 Others were hyphenated, such as week-end.
 Other words that are not compounded today often were written as compound words a century ago, such as sleighride, postoffice and icecream.